COSORI CO108-NK Review

 - Water level indicator: Max line inside

-The CASORI CO108-NK is not a high-end kettle.
-However, it shares several features with high-end kettles with the notable exception of price.
+The COSORI CO108-NK is not a high-end kettle.
+However, it shares several features with high-end kettles but with the notable exception of price.
 This model has a decent pouring system for drip coffee, and a variety of temperature presets for different teas and coffee varieties.
-All and all, it's a stylish water heater that is competitively priced.
+All in all, it's a stylish water heater that is competitively priced.

 — Nick Miley, Michelle Powell and Austin Palmer